Assessing independence when a customer is self-supporting through full-time paid employment 001-04060040

 1 |

 Independent - full-time employment of on average 30 hours per week for at least 18 months during any period of 2 years William left secondary school 2 years ago and worked full-time as a sales assistant for 6 months before doing a 6 month TAFE course.
-After completing a TAFE course, William returned to full-time employment for 12 months.
+After completing the TAFE course, William returned to full-time employment for 12 months.
 William meets the self-supporting provisions and would qualify as independent on the grounds of having worked full-time for 18 months during a period of 2 years. |

 2 |

-Independent Special safety net criteria Kate, 19, left school 4 years ago after having completed year 10.
+Independent - special safety net criteria Kate, 19, left school 4 years ago after having completed year 10.
 Kate left home at the same time and receives no financial assistance from her parents.
 Kate has been working full-time for the last 6 months as a bar attendant and previously had worked full-time for 3 months as a sales assistant.
-Prior to this Kate was employed for 3 months full-time as a kitchen hand.
-Kate qualifies as independent under the special safety net criteria due to being unskilled and having left school before completing year 12.
+Before this, Kate was employed for 3 months full-time as a kitchen hand.
+Kate qualifies as independent under the special safety net criteria due to being unskilled and having left school before completing Year 12.
 Note: not available for ABSTUDY customers. |

 3 |

-Income received from Board and lodgings Harry, a Youth Allowance (YA) customer and homeowner, has taken in a boarder to help pay the bills.
-This board is not paid in lieu of employment income, and therefore is unable to be used as income for the independence criteria.
+Income received from board and lodgings Harry, a Youth Allowance (YA) customer and homeowner, has taken in a boarder to help pay the bills.
+This board is not paid in lieu of employment income and therefore, is unable to be used as income for the independence criteria.
 Note: a portion of income from boarders and lodgers is assessed as income. |

 4 |

-Board and lodgings in lieu of employment income Joe is studying at University, and tutors other students.
-In return for this tutoring, Joe is receiving free board and lodgings.
-The value as determined by the contract can be used as income for the purpose of independence, as the board and lodgings was in lieu of employment income.
+Board and lodgings in lieu of employment income Joe is studying at university, and tutors other students.
+In return for tutoring, Joe is receiving free board and lodgings.
+The value, as determined by the contract, can be used as income for the purpose of independence, because the board and lodgings were in lieu of employment income.
 The board and lodgings do not affect Joe's Centrelink payment, as it is not treated as income. |

 5 |

-Independent - self-supporting and workers' compensation Chris received workers' compensation from 17 July 2017 to 21 November 2017, with periodic payments of $287.10.
+Independent - self-supporting and workers' compensation Chris received workers' compensation from 17 July 2017 - 21 November 2017, with periodic payments of $287.10.
 Chris last worked on 1 July 2017, the day of the injury (as supplied on the separation certificate signed by the employer).
 Chris is no longer employed.
-On 22 January 2018, Chris was paid annual leave of approximately 9 days but was unsure if this was from leave prior to Workcover period or accrued leave whilst receiving Workcover.
-While on Workcover Chris moved to Melbourne returning to the parental home and the employer took this to mean Chris walked out of the apprenticeship.
+On 22 January 2018, Chris was paid annual leave of approximately 9 days but was unsure whether this was from leave prior to Workcover period or accrued leave whilst receiving Workcover.
+While on Workcover, Chris moved to Melbourne returning to the parental home.
+The employer took this to mean Chris walked out of the apprenticeship.
 Chris wants to use the compensation amount to go towards being assessed for independence.
-Chris was employed during this time and if it were not for the injury (or lack of sick leave entitlements) would have continued to work and be paid by the employer.
-Centrelink will assess the value of the compensation payments as an entitlement arising from paid work, therefore it will be assessed as contributing towards the income amount required for independence under s1067A(10)(c) of the Act. |
+Chris was employed during this time and if it were not for the injury (or lack of sick leave entitlements), Chris would have continued to work and be paid by the employer.
+Centrelink will assess the value of the compensation payments as an entitlement arising from paid work.
+Therefore, it will be assessed as contributing towards the income amount required for independence under s1067A(10)(c) of the Act. |

 Scenarios - Independence start date